 |Rear Camera||Dual Setup: 50MP wide||Triple Setup: 50MP wide|

 These phones are expected to launch with nearly the same specs as the previous year.
 So we can expect a 120Hz curved AMOLED 1440P display on the 8 Pro and a 90Hz 1080P flat panel for the Pixel 8.
-We expect to see the same set of cameras, Pixel 8 probably getting the better ultra wide-angle lens from the previous year or sticking to the same one as the Pixel 7.
+We expect to see the same set of cameras, with the Pixel 8 probably getting the better ultra wide-angle lens from the previous year or sticking to the same one as the Pixel 7.

 There’s no information on the other specs, except that the Pixel 8 and 8 Pro will come with a new generation Tensor chip.